How to sketch a learning algorithm: Introduction

 \section{Introduction}

-One of the most fundamental problems in AI is to understand model behavior as a function of training data.
+One of the most fundamental problems in AI is to understand model behavior as a function of the choice of training data.
 Variations on this problem abound, going under names such as influence functions, data selection, datamodeling, and machine unlearning.
 While the exact problem formulation depends on the application of interest, they are all addressed by \emph{data deletion}.\footnote{The term ``data deletion'' has multiple meanings in the literature.
 We use it because we feel it most accurately captures the problem we consider.}

-A data deletion scheme consists of two algorithms: \begin{itemize} \item \emph{precomputation}, which takes as input the description of a learning algorithm $\calA$ and a training dataset $T$, and outputs the trained model $\calA(T)$ together with some arbitrary auxiliary information; and \item \emph{prediction}, which takes as input the description of a function $\phi$ of the model parameters (called a ``measurement'') together with a small subset $D$ of the training dataset, and uses the precomputed auxiliary information to quickly predict $\phi(\calA(T \setminus D))$: i.e., what the measurement outcome would have been \emph{if the subset $D$ had been excluded from the training dataset}. \end{itemize} To illustrate one of the many applications of such a protocol, consider the following scenario.
-Suppose an artist posts their work online, and this work is then included in the training data for a new AI model.
+A data deletion scheme consists of two algorithms: \begin{itemize} \item \emph{precomputation}, which takes as input the description of a learning algorithm $\calA$ and a training dataset $T$, and outputs the trained model $\calA(T)$ together with some arbitrary auxiliary information; and \item \emph{prediction}, which takes as input the description of a function $\phi$ of the model parameters (we call $\phi$ a ``measurement'') together with a small subset $D$ of the training dataset, and uses the precomputed auxiliary information to quickly predict $\phi(\calA(T \setminus D))$: i.e., what the measurement outcome would have been \emph{if the subset $D$ had been excluded from the training dataset}. \end{itemize} To illustrate one of the many applications of such a protocol, consider the following scenario.
+Suppose that the work of an artist is included in the training data for a new AI model.
 This model later generates some content $x$ that appears related to the artist's work.
-How can we know whether the relationship is causal?
+How can we determine whether the relationship is causal?

 If we use a data deletion scheme, then we can quickly compute the probability that the model would have produced the given content if all of the artist's work were excluded from the set of training data.
-All we need to do is search the training data for the artist's work and then query the prediction algorithm, using the measurement ``what is the probability that this model will produce $x$?''
+All we need to do is search the training data for the artist's work $D$ and then query the prediction algorithm, using the measurement ``what is the probability that this model will produce $x$?'' and the deletion set $D$.

 Although they would be extremely useful, data deletion schemes are notoriously hard to come by.
 There currently \textbf{does not exist} a scheme capable of achieving arbitrary prediction error $\varepsilon$ for actual AI algorithms---in theory or in practice.
 Instead, existing data deletion schemes universally rely on surrogate models or heuristics, and often only weakly correlate with the ground truth \cite{magic}.